Speed Dialer

 A speed dialer is a sales dialing tool that automatically queues and launches the next outbound call the moment an SDR finishes the previous one, minimizing idle time and manual number entry.
 In B2B sales development, speed dialers are typically single-line power dialers integrated with CRM and sales engagement platforms, helping teams increase live conversations per hour while still maintaining control, context, and call quality.

-Understanding Speed Dialer in B2B Sales
+What Speed Dialer means in practice

 In B2B sales development, a speed dialer is a software-based dialing system that rapidly places outbound calls from a predefined list, automatically loading the next prospect as soon as a call ends.
 Unlike manual dialing, SDRs do not have to look up numbers, punch digits, or log every activity by hand; the tool streamlines those steps so reps can focus on live conversations.